-The SENCO and designated teacher meet on a termly basis to ensure that arrangements are in place for supporting children that are looked after and also have SEN. SEN reviews and PEP meetings are co-ordinated and where possible meetings are held on the same day.
+The SENDCO and designated teacher meet on a termly basis to ensure that arrangements are in place for supporting children that are looked after and also have SEND.
+SEND reviews and PEP meetings are co-ordinated and where possible meetings are held on the same day.
+Pupil progress meetings in reading, writing and mathematics are held termly.

 The designated member of staff for looked after children is Mrs Sandra Furno.
-(See LAC policy).
+(See Children in Care policy).